 Accessibility Compliance Module

 Forms necessarily require a degree of end-user interaction, which highlights the need to make that interaction accessible.
 Applications that require compliance with various accessibility standards and guidelines must be thoughtful about the design of the forms and the way those forms are presented within the application.
-Simply using form components rated to be compliant with accessibility standards does not ensure that the whole form or broader application is accessible.
+Simply using form components rated to be compliant with accessibility standards does not ensure that the whole form is compliant.
+Further, an accessible form does not necessarily mean that the broader application is accessible.
 Application developers must evaluate the finished product holistically.

 Form.io offers a variety of tools and best practices through the entire platform to support developers in implementing accessible applications.

 There are many standards used to evaluate the accessibility of an application.
-One of the most common standards is the Web Content Accessibility Guidelines, published by the World Wide Web Consortium (W3C).
+One of the most common standards is the , published by the World Wide Web Consortium (W3C).
 The current standard is WCAG 2.1.

 WCAG 2.1 evaluates web accessibility based on several principles.
-When a Form.io component is described as meeting WCAG 2.1 compliant it means that component, when used according to best practices, will not interfere with a web applications WCAG 2.1 rating.
+When a Form.io component is described as being WCAG 2.1 compliant it means that component, when used according to best practices, will not interfere with a web application's WCAG 2.1 rating.

-Additionally, the United States General Service Administration developed the US Web Design System (USWDS), a collection of standardized UI components and visual styles, to provide developers with a number of resources to aid in delivering accessible web applications and services.
-Form.io offers a USWDS template that renders form using markup and classes that are compatible with USWDS standards.
+Additionally, the United States General Service Administration developed the (USWDS), a collection of standardized UI components and visual styles, to provide developers with a number of resources to aid in delivering accessible web applications and services.
+Form.io offers a USWDS that renders forms using markup and classes that are compatible with USWDS standards.

-Each Form.io component is evaluated for for accessibility compliance based on how to component is presented within a standalone application.
-To create accessible forms, Form.io offers an accessibility-focused version of the form builder that includes only the components that that comply with WCAG 2.1 standards.
+Each Form.io component is evaluated for accessibility compliance based on how the component is presented within a standalone application.

-When building forms using the Developer Portal Form Builder, the following components met WCAG 2.1 accessibility standard during testing, and may be used to create fully accessible forms:
+When building forms using the Developer Portal or the the following components met WCAG 2.1 accessibility standard during testing, and may be used to create fully accessible forms:

 Text Field